The complete guide to annual compensation reviews using Google Sheets

 Get the Template & Start Implementing These Comp Review Techniques Today

-2. Create a Salary Benchmark
+2. Create a salary benchmark

 Once you have your salary and personnel information captured, it’s important to create averages and summarize the data.
 Each row in our salary data is an individual data point, but salary reviews are about comparisons to the average.